 Why your license might be suspended

-A driver's license can be suspended for several possible reasons.
+The laws in each state vary, but a driver's license can be suspended for several possible reasons, such as:

-- Accumulation of "points" such as unpaid fines or tickets
+- An accumulation of "points" such as unpaid fines or tickets

 - Leaving the scene of an accident